Color Theory for Outfits: Expert Style Guide 2026

 Building a Color-Coordinated Wardrobe

-- Choose 2-3 base neutrals that flatter you
+- Choose 2–3 base neutrals that genuinely flatter your skin tone

-- Add 3-4 accent colors that complement your season
+- Add 3–4 accent colors that align with your seasonal palette

-- Ensure every colored piece works with at least 2 neutrals
+- Ensure every colored piece works with at least 2 of your neutrals

-- Let statement pieces be the exception, not the rule
+- Let bold statement pieces be the exception, not the rule

 Quick Coordination Hacks